jamesdamillington/CA-ABM-Intro/Landscapes/Landscapes-Tutorial.md

 In the model, ungulates move through the landscape using either a _random walk_ or a _directed walk_ (set by the walk chooser).
 If _random_, ungulates turn to a random direction.
 If _directed_, ungulates turn to face any vegetation in the eight surrounding patches (known as the Moore neighbourhood), otherwise (if no vegetation exists in the Moore neighbourhood) they turn to a random direction.
 In both cases, after turning ungulates move forward a distance of one patch.
 Each time they move, ungulates use up (subtract) one unit of energy.
 After moving, if vegetation is present in the patch the ungulate is at, the ungulate eats the vegetation, removing it from the landscape and gaining an amount of energy specified by `energy-from-food`.

 ### Task 2a
-_Play with the model to understand properly how each type of walk operates._
+_Work with the model to understand properly how each type of walk operates._

 ### Task 2b
  _Answer the following questions_: